bazilione/MapMyEvents_web/README.md

-MapMyEvents_web is a web implemented (in Flask) Python 3 script that maps events along a route or local events.
+MapMyEvents_web is a web implemented (in Flask) Python 3 (3.6.4) script that maps events along a route (or for a single location).

-TMapMyEvents is available on mapmyevents.pythonanywhere.com at least till June 25th 2018.
+Authors: Vasily Kerov (Python)/Alina Shybayeva(Flask/JavaScript/web).

-Steps of the Python script:
+The flow of the Python script:
 1. Get trip origin and destination, trip dates, and the keyword from the web page.
 2. Submit the origin and the destination to Google Map Directions API and get directions.
 3. Parse directions to optimize the route for the next API call to Eventbrite for events.